ARH-MNAJS/ARH-MNAJS/README.md

 ###

-<p align="left">With 9 years of experience in coding and Web applications development, Aditya Singh is a proficient Web Applications developer.
-Outside of work, he enjoys delving into books, both reading and writing.
-He is recognized for his keen problem-solving skills and relentless pursuit of opportunities to create a positive impact through his contributions.</p>
+<p align="left">Aditya Singh is a Founding Engineer at Euclideum and Head of Technology at Campus Credentials, with over 11 years of experience leading the development of scalable, high-performance technology platforms.
+He operates at the intersection of leadership and product innovation, driving systems from concept to production with a focus on durability, efficiency, and long-term value.

+With a background in Electronics and a specialisation in Data Science, his work is further informed by ongoing engagement in applied AI research, integrated subtly into real-world systems.
+Beyond software, he actively explores robotics and mechatronics, reflecting a hands-on engineering mindset that extends across disciplines.

+An author with a sustained engagement in reading and writing, he brings a structured and reflective lens to both technology and thought.
+He is recognised for his ability to navigate complexity, build with intent, and consistently deliver meaningful, high-impact outcomes.</p>

 ###

-<h4 align="left">Technologies I Use</h4>
+<h4 align="left">Tech Stack</h4>

 ###